Morocco earthquake: Is it safe to travel at the moment?

-Morocco travel advice: Is it safe to travel to Marrakech right now?

-Marrakech airport is still open and operating, with seats on the British Airways flight to London Heathrow available

 The death toll is rising following a catastrophic earthquake in Morocco late at night on Friday 8 September.
-Many hundreds of people have been killed and injured after the 7.2-magnitude earthquake struck.
+More than 2,000 people have been killed and injured after the 6.8-magnitude earthquake struck.

-The epicentre is about 70km (43 miles) southwest of Marrakech – the fourth-biggest city in Morocco, and by far the most popular draw for international visitors.
+The epicentre was about 70km (43 miles) southwest of Marrakech – the fourth-biggest city in Morocco, and by far the most popular draw for international visitors.

-Thousands of British holidaymakers are in the area, with many more booked to go there this weekend and later in September.
-This is the travel picture – with much still unknown.
+Thousands of British holidaymakers are in the area, with many thousands more booked to go there during September.
+This is the travel picture.

 How many British holidaymakers are in the vicinity?